-July 10, 2013: The Action Agencies today released a draft Comprehensive Evaluation of the first five years of progress in implementing NOAA Fisheries' Biological Opinion for operation of the FCRPS for ESA-listed salmon and steelhead.
-The drat CE reviews accomplishments in dam passage improvements, habitat restoration, hatchery reform and predator management as well as the status of the fish.
+Jan.
+10, 2014: The Action Agencies today released the final 2013 Comprehensive Evaluation of the first five years of progress in implementing NOAA Fisheries' Biological Opinion for operation of the FCRPS for ESA-listed salmon and steelhead.
+The draft CE reviews accomplishments in dam passage improvements, habitat restoration, hatchery reform and predator management as well as the status of the fish.
 Below are some findings.

 HYDRO SYSTEM IMPROVEMENTS: